criteo/vertica-hyperloglog/README.md

 #### 5 and 4 bits per bucket

 To fit the buckets nicely in the array of bytes when using 5 bits per bucket, we split the buckets into groups of 8 and arrange them in 5 bytes as depicted below.
-Please note that serialization and deserialization operations with 5 bits per bucket doesn't get automatically vectorized by gcc 4.8.5 (as opposed to 8, 6 and 4-bits-per-bucket operations).
+Please note that serialization and deserialization operations with 5 bits per bucket do not get automatically vectorized by gcc 4.8.5 (as opposed to 8, 6 and 4-bits-per-bucket operations).

 ```
 Byte 0   Byte 1   Byte 2   Byte 3   Byte 4